How To Upgrade to GA4 with Google Tag Manager

 11. Exclude Internal Traffic:

-To exclude internal traffic in GA4 go to
+If you would also like to exclude internal traffic in GA4 go to:

 - Data streams

 - Select the stream you want to exclude internal traffic from

 - Additional Settings

 This will take you to the screen to create a new internal traffic rule.
 Enter the name for the rule, the default traffic type is ‘Internal’, select the IP address operation (e.g. IP address equals) and then paste your IP address into the field.
 Finally, click ‘Create’ in the top right-hand corner.